KireinaHoro/jsteward.moe/content/Networking/jsteward-tech-internal-network-design.md

  - it goes to a host **inside** the network (e.g. a server in the network that serves contents)
  - it goes to a host **outside** the network (e.g. when a client uses the network as some kind of proxy)

-The following sections discuss the two kind of network traffic in detail.
+The following sections discuss the two kinds of network traffic in detail.

 ### To a host **inside** the network